mrfdev/CMI/Resources/Alternatives/CMI-permissions-clean.md

- cmi.command.tempban.max.unlimited - Allows to temp ban for more than config allows cmi.command.tempban.max.[anypositivenumber] - Allows to temp ban for defined max time cmi.command.broadcast.colors - Allows to use colors in broadcast messages cmi.command.charges.edit - Allows to edit players spawner charges cmi.command.checkaccount.showip - Allows to see players ip in check account cmi.command.info.ip - Allows to see players ip in info page
+ cmi.command.tempban.max.unlimited - Allows to temp ban for more than config allows cmi.command.tempban.max.[anypositivenumber] - Allows to temp ban for defined max time cmi.command.broadcast.colors - Allows to use colors in broadcast messages cmi.command.broadcast.clean - Allows to use ! to send clean broadcast messages cmi.command.charges.edit - Allows to edit players spawner charges cmi.command.checkaccount.showip - Allows to see players ip in check account cmi.command.info.ip - Allows to see players ip in info page